FriedShrimpBBQ/friedshrimpbbq.github.io/_posts/2023-01-21-game-master-emulator-in-mithril.md

 Despite saying I'll use a GUI framework for Go, I might stick with using Go WASM with Mithril and Bulma in future projects.
 Using Go as a "backend" and Mithril as front-end separation gives me a lot of freedom and more importantly speed to work through ideas and deploy quickly.

+## On Mithril

+I think Mithril plays in very much the same space as Vue - something that can modify the DOM dynamically purely on the client-side.
+For whatever reason, I've been more drawn to Mithril, since its composability seems more _natural_ to me at least.
+This is probably partially because running things like npm is horrible on my laptop and internet connection (I generally try to work offline), and it just means I have to revert to _simplier_ setups.
+In the future, I may look into other workflows in the web development space, as it is essential to Web3, however at this stage, I'm going to stick with "what works for me".

+Another big reason for Mithril is not having to deal with HTML templates at all.
+For a solo developer that is an amazing experience as you often don't need the complexity, however I completely understand when working in a team environment why that separation may be worthwhile and useful depending on various team members roles and responsibilities.

+## On Bulma

+I didn't have a strong reason to use Bulma, one reason was it seemed fairly complete as a CSS framework and was not bootstrap.